groundtruth/obsolete_Pozi/README.markdown

 The end points added / updated to transform a GeoExplorer into a Pozi installation are:

 - geoexplorer: Javascript and HTML customisations
-- mitchell-mobile: mobile web app for fire inspections in Mitchell
-- mobildedemo: demo mobile web app for Bendigo
-- ws: web services
+- ws: web services (tracked in separate repository)

 Groundtruth 2012